 At Free by the Sea here in the State of Washington, we understand the difficulty of attempting to make a change for the better.
 While working toward a new way of life, it is natural to encounter struggles and obstacles.

-Others, however, can find it more difficult to manage this anxiety, and the experience can have negative effects on their health.
-Alcohol and drugs can worsen these health problems.
+However, alcohol and drugs can worsen anxiety disorders and cause other health problems/physical symptoms.
 Substance use may provide temporary relief from the effects of anxiety but will only serve to increase the feeling of anxiety in the long run.
+Anxiety and substance abuse

 What Is Anxiety?